StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/ui-configuration.md

 **Disallow refresh option in dashboards**
   : *disabled* by default.
-When enabled, users from the current organisation cannot refresh dashboards
+When enabled, users from the current organisation cannot refresh dashboards.
+This could be useful if performance issues are encountered with the UI with a certain number of users

 <figure markdown>
   ![Don't refresh dashboards](./images/organisation-ui-configuration-3.png){ width="450" }